Meet The NEA's 2020 Jazz Masters: McFerrin, Mitchell, Workman And Kirk

 The youngest, and most famous, member of the incoming class is McFerrin, 69, a 10-time Grammy winning singer.
 He is the rare NEA Jazz Master to have had a No. 1 hit on the Billboard Hot 100, with the reggae-inflected a cappella tune "Don't Worry, Be Happy" in 1988.
 But McFerrin's career has defied categorization, encompassing improvised duets with pianist Chick Corea; reimagined spirituals with spirityouall; and conducting the St. Paul Chamber Orchestra.

 The new class of NEA Jazz Masters will be inducted in a tribute concert and ceremony, featuring performances by an array of proteges and peers.
-But next year's concert, at the SFJAZZ Center on April 2, will mark the first time this event takes place on the West Coast.
+But next year's concert, at the SFJAZZ Center on April 2.
 As usual, it will be free and open to the public, and live-streamed at NPR Music.